 How to Test Golf Cart Batteries with a Multimeter (Guide)

-One of the most common problems with a golf cart is when the battery of your golf cart gives out.
-In this guide, we teach you how to test it and if it needs replacement.
+One of the most common problems with a golf cart is when your golf cart’s battery gives out.
+This guide teaches you how to test it and if it needs replacement.

 Open Circuit Test